 Special attention is given to the question of risk of poverty of employed persons.
 In fact, paid work is considered a way to reduce the risk of poverty.

 To compare the situation of employed persons in Switzerland with other countries, the at-risk-of-poverty rate without imputed rent is used.
-Switzerland's rate of 7.3% puts it below the EU average of 9.5%.
+Switzerland's rate is at 8.0%.
 It should be noted here that one of the highest at-risk-of-poverty thresholds in Europe is used due to the high median income in Switzerland.

 Statistical sources and concepts